dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 The following `FileUpload2` component in the **`Client`** project:

 * Permits users to upload files from the client.
-* Displays the untrusted/unsafe file name provided by the client in the UI because Razor automatically HTML-encodes strings.
+* Displays the untrusted/unsafe file name provided by the client in the UI.
+The untrusted/unsafe file name is automatically HTML-encoded by Razor for safe display in the UI.

   **Don't trust file names supplied by clients for other uses**, such as: